 The Attorney General released a statement in March 2019 saying that hemp and CBD are still illegal in South Dakota.

 CBD oil that is less than 0.9 percent THC and "obtained legally in the United States and outside of" Tennessee has been legal since 2015.
 Both Walgreens and CVS plan to sell CBD in stores in the state.

-Recently passed a hemp growth program that protects hemp products like CBD and includes labeling and retailer registration requirements.
-Law enforcement officials say that while CBD is legal, if it has even a trace amount of THC, then possessing it could result in a felony charge because not even medical marijuana is legal here yet.
+Texas recently passed a hemp growth program that protects hemp products like CBD.
+It also includes labeling and retailer registration requirements.
+Law enforcement officials say that while CBD is legal, if it has even a trace amount of THC, then possessing it could result in a felony charge.

 You can legally buy CBD in West Virginia.
 The state recently enacted a law that modifies the state’s hemp licensing program to ensure the sale of CBD can continue in the state.